 After all things considered, if you do not feel comfortable making the decision yourself, reach out to your advisor.
 We will review your financial goals and portfolio positioning to assess the decision and do our best to answer any uncertainties.

-This article is prepared by Pekin Hardy Strauss, Inc. (“Pekin Hardy,” dba Pekin Hardy Strauss Wealth Management) for informational purposes only and is not intended as an offer or solicitation for business.
-The information and data in this article does not constitute legal, tax, accounting, investment, or other professional advice.
-The views expressed are those of the author(s) as of the date of publication of this article and are subject to change at any time due to changes in market or economic conditions.
-Pekin Hardy cannot assure that the strategies discussed herein will outperform any other investment strategy in the future.
+The commentary in this video and article was prepared by Pekin Hardy Strauss, Inc. (“Pekin Hardy”, dba Pekin Hardy Strauss Wealth Management) for informational purposes only (and is not intended as an offer or solicitation for the purchase or sale of any security.)
+The information and data in this article and video do not constitute legal, tax, accounting, investment or other professional advice.
+The views expressed are those of the author(s) as of the date of publication of this report and video, and are subject to change at any time due to changes in market or economic conditions.
+The comments should not be construed as a recommendation of individual holdings, market sectors or any particular strategy, there is no guarantee that the strategies discussed herein will outperform any other.
+Although information has been obtained from and is based upon sources Pekin Hardy believes to be reliable, we do not guarantee its accuracy.
+There are no assurances that any predicted results will actually occur.
 The Consumer Price Index for All Urban Consumers (CPI-U) is a monthly measure of the average change over time in the prices paid by consumers for a market basket of consumer goods and services, based on the spending patterns of urban consumers.